Garmin Connect Badges are a great way of keeping track of your biggest health and fitness accomplishments.

-If you want to pick up a badge, there's a number of ways you can do that.
-For starters, you don't have to be super sporty if that's something you're worried about.
-Garmin currently offers badges for running, cycling, step counts, activity, health and simply using certain Garmin Connect features.
+If you want to pick up a badge, there are a number of ways you can do that.
+For starters, you don't have to be super sporty.
+Garmin currently offers badges for running, cycling, strength workouts, yoga, step counts, activity, health and simply using certain Garmin Connect features like creating a workout.

-Most of these badges can be earned any time and there are badges that are repeatable too.
-So if you nabbed the marathon one, doing another 26.2 miler should get you some more points (more on that in a moment).
-Garmin has also introduced badges that can only be earned at a limited time, like logging an activity on New Year's Eve or on Global Running Day.
+Most of these badges can be earned at any time, and there are many badges that are repeatable, too.
+So, if you nabbed the marathon one, doing another 26.2-mile run should get you some more points (more on that in a moment).
+Garmin has also introduced badges that can only be earned at a limited time, like when you log an activity on New Year's Eve or on Global Running Day.

-With these badges you can earn points that help you level up in Garmin Connect.
+With these badges, you can earn points that help you level up in Garmin Connect.
 What do those points earn you?
-Ultimate bragging rights with your fellow Garmin Connect users, but they also should serve to give you another motivational push to stay active and healthy.
+Ultimate bragging rights with your fellow Garmin Connect users, of course - but they also should serve to give you another motivational push to stay active and healthy.

 Number of Garmin badges to unlock

 So how many badges are there?
-Garmin hasn't officially stated this but on our count it's around the 100 mark.
-Garmin has been adding new badges to the list too including more for indoor training, so don't be surprised to see that number grow in the future.
+Garmin hasn't officially stated this, but, on our count, it's well over 100.
+Garmin has been adding new badges to the list in recent times, too, including more for indoor training, so don't be surprised to see that number grow in the future.

 How to find Garmin badges

-As mentioned, there are two ways to view Garmin Connect Badges.
-That's either in the smartphone version of the app or the web app.
-Unfortunately, you can't view these badges on any Garmin wearables themselves, but maybe that'll change in the future.
+There are two ways to view Garmin Connect Badges - in the smartphone version of the app or the web app.
+Unfortunately, you can't view these badges on any Garmin wearables themselves, but maybe that'll change for future watches and trackers.

 If you use the Garmin Connect smartphone app, the quickest way to find them is to do the following: